 Magnesium is an important mineral that is used by the body in many important biological functions.
 There is some evidence that magnesium supplementation can prevent pre-eclampsia, which is a dangerous medical complication that can occur during pregnancy.
 It can also help prevent leg cramps that may occur during pregnancy.

 Selenium is considered a trace mineral and is essential in many proteins and enzymes to function properly.
-Selenium acts as a defence against toxic free radicals because it is a good antioxidant.
+Selenium acts as a defense against toxic free radicals because it is a good antioxidant.

 There is also evidence that links pregnant women with lower levels of selenium are at a higher risk of pregnancy complications such as pre-eclampsia.
 The recommended daily intake for selenium during pregnancy is 60 mcg/day.

 Zinc is especially important during preconception.
 It is vital in supporting ovulation and fertility.
 Studies in animal models show that zinc deficiency leads to poor egg cell quality and disrupts embryonic development.

 Other functions of zinc include maintaining proper cellular division, DNA and protein synthesis.
 This is why mothers will need more when they are pregnant or nursing.
 Zinc is also important for your immune system to function efficiently.
 Having sufficient zinc will help to ensure your immune system is working properly.

 Zinc deficiency during pregnancy has been associated with increase risk of developmental abnormalities and fetal death, delivery complications, congenital malformations.
 However, excessive zinc also has problems such as nausea, vomiting, loss of appetite, abdominal cramps, diarrhea, and headaches.